#1980s #1990s #2000s

 In Runaway Bride, Roberts stars as Maggie who has the Runaway Bride as a nickname after jilting 3 men at the altar.
 So a New York reporter – Ike (Gere) – is sent in to find out more about her.
 He hopes to redeem himself after he publishes an unverified story about her… with his job on the line.

 Meanwhile, Maggie is getting ready to marry her fourth fiance.
-During the wedding preparations, Maggie opens up to Ike so as her side of her story behind these failed nuptials and they warm to each other.
+During the wedding preparations, Maggie opens up to Ike and tells her side of her story behind these failed nuptials and they warm to each other.
 And it isn’t rocket science to tell you what happens next!
-Gere and Roberts once again get you reaching for the tissues.
+Gere and Roberts once again get you reaching for the tissues to sob.

 Pretty Woman (1990)